lordzuko/tornado-application-template/README.md

 # tornado-application-template
-A template I use frequently for creating serving models
+A template I use frequently for creating tornado application for serving models